garrandall/popular-music-data/tracks/i-love-this-bar-toby-keith.md

 A dumb-ass and a wise-guy
 If you get too drunk just sleep out in your car
 Reason number 672 why
-Hmm, hmm, hmm I love this bar
+Hm, hm, hm I love this bar
 Play it on out boys
 Beer-thirty's over
 Got to take it on home
-Hmm, hmm, hmm I love this bar
+Hm, hm, hm I love this bar
-Hmm, hmm, hmm I love this bar
+Hm, hm, hm I love this bar
 I just love it